 VI.
 DESIGN AND PERFORMANCE CRITERIA

-Certification, including these Conditions, is predicated upon preliminary designs, concepts, and performance criteria described in the SCA or in testimony and exhibits in support of certification.
-Final engineering design will be consistent and in substantial compliance with the preliminary information described in the SCA or as explained at the certification hearing (if any).
-Conformance to those criteria, unless specifically modified in accordance with Section 403.516, F.S., and Rule 62-17.211, F.A.C., is binding upon the Licensee in the design, construction, operation and maintenance of the certified facility.
+Certification, including these Conditions, is predicated upon preliminary designs, concepts, and performance criteria described in the SCA or in testimony and exhibits in support of Certification.
+Final engineering design will be consistent and in substantial compliance with the preliminary information described in the SCA or as explained at the Certification hearing (if any).
+Conformance to those criteria, unless specifically Modified in accordance with Section 403.516, F.S., and Rule 62-17.211, F.A.C., is binding upon the Licensee in the design, construction, operation, and maintenance of the Certified Facility.

 [Sections 403.511 (2)(a) and 403.516, F.S.; Rules 62-4.160(2) and 62-17.211, F.A.C.]